arookas/flaaffy/cotton.md

 .int16 0 # the smallest fitting type is used, in this case int8
 .int8 16s # fits in 8 bits but scaled to 16 bits, in this case 4128h
 .int8 $140 # 320 in decimal, truncated to 64 to fit in 8 bits
-.int24 -$10 # hexadecimals may be negative as well (does not perform bitwise-NOT)
+.int24 -$10 # hexadecimal immediates may be negative as well (does not perform bitwise-NOT)
 ```

 You may also specify a MIDI note name (`C-0 through G-10`) instead of the 8-bit values 0&#8209;127.